HowardLee134/Documentation-/App Rejection and Troubleshooting .md

+## App Rejection and Troubleshooting (Apple Store)

+In the event that your app submission to the Apple store is rejected, follow these steps to identify and resolve the issue:
+### Identifying the Reason for Rejection

+1. **Review the Rejection Email:** Apple developer account typically sends an email detailing the reason for rejection.
+Carefully review this email to understand the specific issue.

 ## App Rejection and Troubleshooting (Google Play Console)

 In the event that your app submission to the Google Play Store is rejected, follow these steps to identify and resolve the issue: